frimps-astro/frimps-astro.github.io/BENCHMARKING.md

 ***Analysis:***

-Hashset has a less throughput for sorting due to the fact that it has its items randomly disbruted.
+Hashset has a less throughput for sorting due to the fact that it has its items randomly distributed.

 LinkedHashset has a greater throughput because its items are linked to each other hence easily to sort.